 Jiro joined them by the door at that time.
 “You guys go search in the other parts of the house while I continue here.
 Ah Ru, it’s your room after all.
 You might be so used to some things being placed that you overlook it.”
 He signaled to Chun at that time, attempting to ease the situation also.

 “All right,” Chun said.
 “I’ll take the kitchen.”
-He placed a hand around Joanne’s shoulder and guided her back to the living room.
+He placed a hand around Joanne’s shoulders and guided her back to the living room.
 “Come on.
 I’m going to need some help.”
-He wanted to get her away from Calvin as far as possible – at least at that moment.
+He wanted to get her away from Calvin as far as possible—at least at that moment.

 “It better be here somewhere,” Calvin said as they made it back into the living room, his voice still reeking of hostility.

 “I told you it’s not here!”
-Calvin bellowed out at last.
+Calvin bellowed at last.